is-project-4th-year/team-profile-site-pixel-pioneers/document.md

-git rebase is used to reapply your commits on top of another base tip. git squash means combining multiple commits into one.
+git rebase is used to reapply your commits on top of another base tip. git squash means combining multiple commits into one. git merge does make the graph cluttered while rebase makes it linear.

+check if the commit has been pushed online